oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # Enveloping SD-JWTs {#enveloping}

-In some applications or transport protocols, it is desirable to put an SD-JWT into an outer JWT container.
-For example, an implementation may envelope multiple credentials and presentations, independent of their format, in a JWT to enable application-layer encryption during transport.
+In some applications or transport protocols, it is desirable to encapsulate an SD-JWT into an outer JWT container.
+For example, an implementation may enclose multiple credentials and presentations, independent of their format, in a JWT to enable application-layer encryption during transport.

-For such use cases, the SD-JWT SHOULD be transported as a single string.
-Key Binding MAY be achieved by signing the envelope JWT instead of including a separate Key Binding JWT in the SD-JWT.
+For such use cases, a compact serialized SD-JWT SHOULD be included as a single string value and a JSON serialized SD-JWT SHOULD be included as a JSON object value.
+Key Binding MAY be achieved by signing the envelope JWT instead of including a separate Key Binding JWT.

-The following non-normative example shows an SD-JWT Presentation enveloped in a JWT:
+The following non-normative example payload shows a compact serialized SD-JWT Presentation enveloped in a JWT.
+The SD-JWT is shown as the value of an `_sd_jwt` claim where `eyJhbGci...emhlaUJhZzBZ` is the Issuer-signed JWT and `eyJhb...dYALCGg` is a Disclosure.
+The SD-JWT does not contain a Key Binding JWT as the outer container can be signed instead.

 ```
 {